benleov/lib-config-web/README.md

 Usage
 --------------------------------------

 Below is an example of how a simple in-memory settings web interface can be created.
+When running, it hosts a page on port 8080, which contains a form to update all settings within the settings file.
 Note that we could use a different configuration, so that the web interface updated a persistent source, such as an XML or INI file.

 ```java
 		/*